The majority of the Foundation Subjects are taught at Ashley through a cross-curricular programme of topics called 'Learning Enquiries'.

 Children develop practical skills in Design Technology by working with a variety of materials such as wood, clay, textiles and food.
 They will acquire knowledge of materials, mechanisms and structures.

 They are helped to apply this knowledge and develop skills in designing, making and evaluating their work.
-We place strong focus on sustainability in our DT work.
+We place strong focus on sustainability in our DT work and look for ways to enrich the children's learning using our local area.

-Both friendly matches and competitive league games are played throughout the year.
-Our Year 5 children have the opportunity to swim at the nearby Excel Leisure Centre.
+Our Year 5 children have the opportunity to swim at the nearby Xcel Leisure Centre.
+Their lessons cover the following skills:

 HEALTH & WELLBEING (PSHCE)